-The Company's cash balances as of December 31, 2017 and 2016, were \$57,660 and \$80,071, respectively.
-The decrease in the cash balance during 2017 is primarily due to capital expenditures, a pension contribution, a return of capital to shareholders through dividends and lower display, preprint and classified advertising revenues.
-These cash outflows were partially offset by an increase in cash from real estate sales.
-In 2016, the cash balance increased primarily due to asset sales and expense management, partially offset by return of capital to shareholders, capital expenditures and lower display, preprint and classified advertising revenues.
+The Company's cash balances as of December 31, 2018 and 2017, were \$55,313 and \$57,660, respectively.
+The decrease in the cash balance during 2018 was primarily due to capital expenditures, a return of capital to shareholders through dividends and lower display, preprint and classified advertising revenues.
+These cash outflows were partially offset by income tax refunds received in 2018.

 The Company intends to hold existing cash for purposes of future investment opportunities, potential return of capital to shareholders and for contingency purposes.
-Although revenue from Publishing operations is expected to continue to decline in future periods, operating contributions expected from the Company's Marketing Services businesses and other cost cutting measures, are expected to be sufficient to fund operating activities and capital spending of approximately \$5,200 over the next 12-month period.
+Although revenue from Publishing operations is expected to continue to decline in future periods, operating contributions expected from the Company's Marketing Services businesses and other cost cutting measures, are expected to be sufficient to fund operating activities and capital spending of approximately \$2,000 over the next 12-month period.

 The future payment of dividends is dependent upon available cash after considering future operating and investing requirements and cannot be guaranteed.
 The Company resumed open market stock repurchases in the fourth quarter of 2017 under its prior board-authorized repurchase authority.
-Current holdings of treasury stock could be used to satisfy its obligations related to share-based awards issued to employees and directors, or can be sold on the open market.
+Current holdings of treasury stock could be used to satisfy potential obligations related to share-based awards issued to employees and directors, or can be sold on the open market.

-The following discusses the changes in cash flows by operating, investing and financing activities in 2017, 2016 and 2015.
+The following discusses the changes in cash flows by operating, investing and financing activities in 2018 and 2017.